microsoft/BotBuilder-Samples/samples/javascript_typescript/12.nlp-with-luis/README.md

 Language Understanding service (LUIS) allows your application to understand what a person wants in their own words.
 LUIS uses machine learning to allow developers to build applications that can receive user input in natural language and extract meaning from it.

 # Deploy this bot to Azure
 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.

-To install all Bot Builder tools -

-Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher
+Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher.

+To install all Bot Builder tools

 ```bash
 npm i -g msbot chatdown ludown qnamaker luis-apis botdispatch luisgen